-- Being a Certified Financial Planner, an accountant (CPA) and reading hundreds of financial books gave me the background knowledge.
+- Being a Fee-For-Service Financial Planner, an accountant (CPA) and reading hundreds of financial books gave me the background knowledge.
 I learned an “unconventional wisdom” – much of what most people believe about finance is wrong or not optimal.

 - Being a motivated & creative math guy, I love developing strategies.